 September 2009, still waiting.
 Taking a long time to rebuild.

 October 2010, a few weeks at start of year and then rain every few months.
 The La Nina pattern wont go away so no decent diving for the entire year!!
 Very liitle marine life in river other than fish, hard to believe the diving here was once so good.

 February 2012, La Nina persists and after some interesting species showed up in 2011 the river has once again gone fresh and diving is ruined for some time.

-This pattern is repeated, with good diving corresponding to longer periods of little rain.
+This pattern is repeated year in and year out, with good diving usually corresponding to longer periods of little rain.